From Imagination to Accountability

 The Lexicon Gap: Talking the Talk

 Design has spent twenty years learning the language of business strategy — OKRs, revenue impact, business outcomes, ROI narratives.
 Unfortunately two decades in, most designers have stopped there.
-While learning the vocabulary was necessary, on its own, it is insufficient for achieving the higher level goal of design being seen as an authority.
+While learning the vocabulary was necessary on its own it’s insufficient for achieving the higher level goal of design having influence and authority within businesses.

-The gap between being able to use terminology correctly and being able to construct the underlying commercial logic to give them real meaning (not to mention drive the resulting solution to market) is enormous and largely unexamined within the design discipline.
-Businesses have noticed and that is why they still view design as a service rather than a critical business function.
-You can't achieve, let alone sustain, credibility by simply talking the talk, you need to walk the walk.
+The gap between being able to say the right things and being able to construct the underlying commercial logic (not to mention drive the resulting solution to market) is enormous and largely unexamined within the current design discipline.
+Businesses have noticed the difference and that is why they still view design as a service organization rather than a critical business function.
+You can't sustain credibility by simply talking the talk, you need to walk the walk.

 The Limits of "Imagine What Doesn't Yet Exist"

-Design's imaginative capacity is real and genuinely valuable — but for many in the profession it has been treated as the destination rather than a starting point.
+Design's imaginative capacity is real and genuinely valuable, but for many in the profession it has been treated as the destination rather than a starting point.
 Every founder, product manager, and engineer who has shipped something all started with an idea that didn't exist.
-What separated the ones who went on to have authority within their companies was not whether or not their idea was worthy of a design award, it was their commitment to follow idea through to delivery.
+What separated them was not whether their idea was worthy of a design award it was their desire to follow it through to delivery.

-Without a commercial frame, imagination is concepting — and concepting is now cheap and abundant.
-But concepting was never exclusive to design—everyone comes up with ideas, and everyone is capable of iterating and refining those ideas.
+Without a commercial frame imagination is concepting, and concepting is now cheap and abundant.
+And concepting was never exclusive to design; everyone comes up with ideas, everyone is capable of iterating and refining those ideas.
+And everyone is capable of exercising judgement about whether the design is good or not.

 The most durable design-led innovations were never unconstrained imagination.
 Indeed they were tightly coupled to: